You ask your customers how you’re doing, and the feedback looks positive.

 What Is the Voice of Customer Sentiment Analytics?

-Now, let's view things from the other side.
-Voice of customer sentiment analysis goes beyond star ratings and survey forms.
-It doesn’t just look at what customers said, it digs into how they said it, what emotions they expressed, and what patterns emerge across thousands of conversations.
+It doesn’t just look at what customers said; it digs into how they said it, the emotions they expressed, and the patterns that emerge across thousands of conversations.

 Using sentiment analysis tools, businesses can detect if customers are expressing excitement, frustration, confusion, or delight, even when the words aren’t obvious.